 When changing jobs, one of the most important motivations is, without doubt, the hope that you will get paid better at the new job.
-While it is important to advance in your career, and get a better position, the financial compensation plays an important part.
-Apart from a work title, you are interested in getting home a fatter paycheck.
+While it is important to advance in your career, and get a better position, financial compensation plays an important part.
+Apart from a working title, you are interested in getting home a fatter paycheck.
 However, talking to your new boss about your salary can be a sensitive issue.
 Here are some tips on when and how to negotiate your salary when you are applying for a new job.

 Show who you are

-As in any kind of negotiation, it is important to play your cards well Start by showing your would be employers what they would have to gain by hiring you Quantify your skills and experience, if applicable, and show how your previous employers have benefited from your expertise.
-The better the results you put on the table, the more chances you will have at receiving a better salary.
+As in any kind of negotiation, it is important to play your cards well Start by showing you would be employers what they would have to gain by hiring you Quantify your skills and experience, if applicable, and show how your previous employers have benefited from your expertise.
+The better the results you put on the table, the more chances you will have of receiving a better salary.

 Timing is everything

 It is not wise to ask about financial compensation before securing the position you are applying for Once it becomes clear that they are interested in having you on board, the game is on, and you can prepare your strategy of negotiating your salary in detail.

 It is not advisable to be the first to talk about salary.
 Let the employers make you an offer, and start from there.
 This way, you will get a general idea about what kind of salaries are paid at the respective company, and you will know what not to ask in order to avoid demanding for something that can easily be qualified as being over the top.

 Show your interest

 Do not hesitate to show how much you are interested in getting the position you are applying for This is a way of saying that the only thing that stands in the way of you grabbing the opportunity is the issue of getting the right financial compensation.
 This will motivate you would be employers to make you an enticing offer.

 Show your knowledge about the job you apply for